tehsc2/esthercecim/README.md

 <h2 align="left">Hi 👋!
-My name is Esther and I'm a Lead Developer, from Brazil.</h2>
+My name is Esther and I'm a Software Developer, from Brazil.</h2>

 ###